PyMati/AmazonPriceTracker-React-Django-IN-VERY-SLOW-PROGRESS/README.md

 # Hi!

-## The main purpose of this repository is keeping code for my future web-service :D.
-## I want to make my scripts transparent and understandable for everybody :D.
-## What you can find here?
+## The main purpose of this repository is keeping code for my future web-service :D. I want to make my scripts transparent and understandable for everybody :D. What you can find here?

-# Scripts
+# Python Scripts
 - main.py - Administration module which is ,,decision" script.
 Here are conducted the most important actions.
 - worker.py - You have to understand this script as employee who live 24/7 and check amazon price every 1 hour (For you everything my dear.).
 - worker_creator.py - Here some functionalities to make code more ,,reusable" - something like that.
 Just module, which creates our workers.